enclave-networks/Enclave.FastPacket/README.md

 ## Motivations

-FastPacket aims to support real-time analysis of network traffic, and underpins the Enclave (https://enclave.io) packet analysis behaviour needed for state-tracking of connections.
+FastPacket aims to support real-time analysis/manipulation of network traffic, and underpins the Enclave (https://enclave.io) packet analysis behaviour needed for state-tracking of connections.

 We aim for the highest-possible performance, trying to remove the cost of reading any value that you aren't actually interested in.